guptaanu412/example-course-specs/README.md

 <!-- -------------------------------------------------------------------------------- -->

-## Step 5: How are concepts connected?
+## Step 4: How are concepts connected?

 In this stage,
-you put the formative assessments in a logical order, then derive a point-form outline for the entire course from them.
+you put the exercises in a logical order then derive a point-form outline for the entire course from them.
 This is also when you will consolidate the datasets your formative assessments have used.